 Retirement planning, like any planning, is not precise

 A simple retirement planning calculator can work.
-But try to make your overall plan more comprehensive and complete by getting other opinions and asking lots of questions.
+But try to make your overall plan more comprehensive and complete by getting other views and asking lots of questions.

-In using a retirement planning calculator we will need the expertise and guidance of a financial advisor to provide expertise on the technical tax issues and the vagaries and options of our various retirement investments.
+In using a retirement planning calculator you need the expertise and guidance of a financial advisor to provide expertise on the technical tax issues and the vagaries and our various retirement investment options.